osism/ansible-collection-services/roles/scaphandre/README.rst

 **Operator Variables**

-.. zuul:rolevar:: operator_user
+.. zuul:rolevar:: scaphandre_operator_user
    :default: dragon

 The user which will own the configuration directory.

-.. zuul:rolevar:: operator_group
+.. zuul:rolevar:: scaphandre_operator_group
-   :default: operator_user
+   :default: scaphandre_operator_user

 Group from the user which will own the configuration directory.

 **Docker Variables**

-.. zuul:rolevar:: docker_network_mtu
+.. zuul:rolevar:: scaphandre_docker_network_mtu
    :default: 1500

 Set this to the MTU for your outside connection.

-.. zuul:rolevar:: docker_registry_scaphandre
+.. zuul:rolevar:: scaphandre_docker_registry_scaphandre
    :default: index.docker.io

 The registry for the Scaphandre container image.